How to Find a Distance to a Jump

-“You’ve either got an eye, or you’re developing your eye,” says AQHA Professional Horsewoman and Judge Sandy Vaughn of Ocala, Florida.
+“You’ve either got an eye, or you’re developing your eye,” says AQHA Professional Horsewoman, judge and American Quarter Horse Hall of Famer Sandy Vaughn of Ocala, Florida.
 “For some riders, it’s like breathing - we don’t think about breathing, we just breathe.”

 On the other hand, Sandy says, no one rides a perfect distance all the time.

 “Everybody is going to chip in at a jump at some point, and it’s not a cardinal sin,” she says.
 “I assure you, it’s going to happen.
 The challenge is to remember that it’s not over if you have one bad fence.
 So what if you had a bad fence?
 Your competitors might have five bad fences!”

 A good distance is a critical component of a beautiful, safe ride.
 Horse-rider miscommunication about distances leads to haphazard, even dangerous, riding.

 “If you do get to a bad spot, you have to sit deep and ride what you’ve got, without panicking,” Sandy says.
 “If you make a big move and don’t sit and wait, there’s a good chance you’ll be kissing the earth.”

 Improve Your Odds

 Whether you were born with a natural eye or not, the pros say you can always improve your odds of finding consistent distances.
 Dozens of great books, videos and DVDs are available on the topic, with scores of tips, ideas and coaching.